 List of Software Majorly Used For Patent Drawings

 AutoCAD is a user-friendly software that deals with 2D as well as 3D files.
 The highly customizable software allows you to make changes easily and has a number of workbenches, including mechanical, electrical, and civil.
 AutoCAD specializes in 2D designs and creates drawings that meet USPTO guidelines.
-Similarly, the software allows you to prepare various views, including perspective, sectional and exploded view, in 2D and 3D.
+Similarly, the software allows you to prepare various views, including perspective, sectional, and exploded views, in 2D and 3D.
 AutoCAD is powerful enough to import and export other formats that belong to other software programs.

 Visio is another diagramming and vector-graphic application that can be used in patent drawings.
 It helps you to easily convert visual ideas into schematic diagrams.
 It contains hundreds of templates and shapes for flowcharts.
 Additionally, you can add and connect shapes, text, and pictures to show relationships in any kind of data.